hunterstudio7/CV_2/README.md

-# Cubic Balance
+# Colors
 > This game was created on Unity.
-The gameplay is about balancing the cubes.
-You can build various towers, but you need to be careful and think everything in advance so that your structure does not collapse into small cubes.
-The game ends when you out of balance or it is impossible to build the next cube.
-The main task is to gain more and more points each time, but nobody canceled your creativity either!
-Also, an additional interest is to gain more and more records in order to discover new colors of cubes, which can be obtained in the record store.
+This game is Colors.
+The idea was to create a game that will not only entertain, but also help people develop their skill to distinguish colors that are very similar to themselves.
+And the system of counting the record will motivate you to enter the game more often.

 This is main menu